Tea + Teaware

 Yokkaichi, Japan

-Bring a little warmth to your kitchen with this modern kettle, skillfully crafted in a geometric style.
-A tetsubin, or cast iron tea kettle, was once a status symbol for emperors and scholars.
-Today, tetsubins serve an important role in Japanese tea ceremonies, and the craftspeople who make them take at least 15 years to master their trade.
-Forged by hand in the workshops of Iwachu, this small style is perfect for an individual, well-steeped cup of your favorite tea.
+Bring a little rustic warmth to your kitchen with the Iwachu Cast Iron Tea Kettle, skillfully crafted in the traditional arare (hailstone) style.
+A tetsubin, or cast iron tea kettle, was once a status symbol of emperors and scholars; even today, the makers of tetsubin often spend 15 years or more mastering their trade.
+Forged by hand in the workshops of Iwachu, this small style is perfect for a daily serving of your favorite tea.

 About Iwachu

-A master maker of tetsubin iron teapots since 1902, Iwachu is widely recognized as one of the best cast-iron craftsmen in the world.
-The artistry of each piece is rooted in its traditional Japanese craftsmanship: led by generations of ironsmiths, their workshop produces beautiful, long-lasting ironware with a human touch.
+A master maker of tetsubin - iron teapots - since 1902, Iwachu is one of the biggest names in cast iron cookware.
+Every piece created by their artisans offers a grounded aesthetic rooted in traditional craftsmanship and informed by generations of experience.
+By embracing their past, their workshop is able to produce beautiful, long-lasting ironware with a human touch.

 Please note: Due to the size and weight of this item, it is not eligible for free shipping.
 Contact info@rikumo.com with any questions.